-Please note that all changes submitted within one request will be verified as a one package of changes without a division on changes which can be introduced individually in under 15% procedure and those which require a Contract addendum.
+Please note that all changes submitted within one request will be verified as a one package of changes without a division on changes which can be introduced individually as minor change and those which require a Contract addendum.

 11. Project savings